 A trace investigation from two bovine tuberculosis positive cattle found at a processing facility led to the identification of a bovine TB positive roping cattle herd in Ottawa County Michigan (see discussion on Herd # 71 below).
-The infected animals originated from an infected herd in Indiana, prior to that herd testing positive for bovine TB in December 2016.
+The infected animals originated from an infected herd in Indiana prior to the herd testing positive for bovine TB in December 2016.
 A three-mile radius special surveillance area was established on February 14, 2018 in Ottawa County.
-Of the 93 herds that were initially shown to be in the circle, we have determined that 77 of those herds required a test by August 14, 2018.
-To date, 40 of these herds have completed their testing with no finding of disease.
+After thorough review of the cattle herds located in circle, 58 herds required testing and have completed the test with no disease found.